yochaigal/cairn/wip/backgrounds/greenwise.md

 - Root knife (d6)
 - Healing salve (restore d4 STR, 2 uses)

-> _Ward_: A silver circle 50ft across appears on the ground.
-Choose one species that cannot cross it.

 ## How have The Woods failed you ?
 Roll 1d6:

 |       |                                                                                                                                                                                               |